ajayparihar/Compy/README.md

    ```

 ### Update the Data Source
-Compy supports fetching data either from an online URL or a local file.
+You can load data from either an online CSV file or a local file.

 #### Option 1: Using an Online CSV File
 1. Open `script.js` in a text editor.